-5.26 The attendance of other council staff at a meeting, (other than as members of Model Code of Meeting Practice for Local Councils in NSW 14 the public) shall be with the approval of the general manager.
+5.26 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.

 6 THE CHAIRPERSON

 The chairperson at meetings

 6.1 The mayor, or at the request of or in the absence of the mayor, the deputy mayor (if any) presides at meetings of the council.